 I got my first tattoo when I was 21 years old.
-It was a small bear on my left arm but it has been covered with another tattoo afterwards.
+It was a small bear on my left arm but it has been covered up with another tattoo afterwards.
 Nowadays I have a full back piece with a much bigger bear on it.
 I have taken all of my tattoos at a quite fast pace but I don’t regret them.
-As a teacher I find it important that I don’t have tattoos on places that are too visible – I want to be able to hide all of them if it’s necessary.
-Sometimes the students try to use them as a decoy for not doing what they are supposed to do and they want to chat with me about my tattoos instead.
+As a teacher, I find it important that I don’t have tattoos on places that are too visible – I want to be able to hide all of them if necessary.
+Sometimes my students try to use my tattoos as a decoy for not doing what they are supposed to do, and try to chat with me about my tattoos instead.

 Most of my tattoos have no story behind them.
 Even if there was some kind of story to tell, it usually holds no deeper meaning for me.
 For example, on my left arm I have a beetle.
 If I’m asked why do I have such a nasty thing on my hand, I usually say it is a reference to Franz Kafka’s novel The Metapmorphosis in which the main character turns into a monstrous vermin.
 For me, the beetle is monstrous enough.
 I also have other insects inked on my skin.
-Sometimes I think it’s because of them I’m not as afraid of insects as I used to be but probably it’s really just because I live in the city centre where you hardly get to see any of them.
+Sometimes I think it’s because of them I’m not as afraid of insects as I used to be, but I guess the real reason is that because I live in downtown, I hardly get to see any of them anymore.
 I still freak out when I go to the country side.

-I am quite clumsy and careless so I’m wearing elbow and knee pads – or so I like to think.
+I am quite clumsy and careless, so I’m wearing elbow and knee pads – or that’s what I’d like to think.
 I have both of my elbows and knees tattooed, although the chrysanthemum on my other knee is a work in progress.
-I know they won’t heal to be as pretty as they were if I fall on them at some point, but I’m hoping that having them covered will protect me a bit.
-As if.
+I know they won’t heal to be as pretty as they were if I fall on them at some point, but I’m still hoping that having them on my skin will protect me a bit.

 I really liked the idea of getting a candle that is burning at both ends.
-It held no deeper meaning for me at first but some of my friends thought it’s actually just like me.
-I have been working all the time while studying in the university which has led me to not graduate on time.
-At some point, I have even worked two part time jobs and as a substitute teacher at the same time.
+It held no deeper meaning for me at first, but some of my friends thought it’s actually just like me.
+I have been working all the time while studying in the university, which has led me to not graduate on time.
+At some point, I even had two part time jobs and worked as a substitute teacher at the same time.
 It’s not really something I would recommend to anyone.
 I am not good at saying no and I also really love to schedule my calendar.
-Too often I realise that I haven’t saved any time for relaxing and just resting.
+Too often I realize that I haven’t saved any time for relaxing and just resting.
 The tattoo is supposed to be a reminder now.

 It’s not hard to tell that I am a big Moomin fan.
 I have two Moomin tattoos and the portrait of Tove Jansson on my skin.
-I have watched all of the Moomin episodes numerous times.
+I have watched all of the Moomin episodes countless times.
 I can even tell you the synopsis of almost every episode if you just give me a hint of which episode you want to hear about.
-When I was a child the Moomin comics were my favourites.
-They are something one would never get tired of and it is the same for Tove Jansson’s books for me these days.
+When I was a child, the Moomin comics were my favourites.
+They are something one would never get tired of, and it is the same for Tove Jansson’s books for me these days.

 Mainly my tattoos are just a collection of the things that I like.
 I take them for myself.
 If someone wants to hear stories behind them, I can just make something up if I feel like it.